 The ADOS is a specialised assessment tool and is only carried out by a small team of fully trained and experienced professionals.

-How is the decision made?
+How is the decision made about the outcome of the assessment?

 - At least one week before the Panel, all information is gathered and arranged into a pack.
 This is shared securely and electronically with panel members so that they can review all information fully prior to the panel day.